phasorpy/phasorpy/docs/phasor_approach.rst

   .. _spcimage:

   `SPCImage <https://www.becker-hickl.com/literature/documents/flim/spcimage-ng/>`__
-  is a commercial Windows desktop software by Becker & Hickl (tm) for TCSPC-FLIM data analysis.
+  is a commercial Windows desktop application by Becker & Hickl (tm) for TCSPC-FLIM data analysis.
 It performs image segmentation of time-resolved data via the phasor plot.